bentoml/BentoML/docs/source/guides/security.rst

 Server Side Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For authentication on the BentoServer endpoint itself, a simple way to do it is via :code:`bentoml.Service`'s :code:`add_asgi_middleware` API.
+To enable authentication for a given BentoServer endpoint, An authentication middleware can be added to :code:`bentoml.Service`'s via :code:`add_asgi_middleware` API.
 This API supports mounting any ASGI middleware to the BentoServer endpoints.
 And many of the middlewares built by the Python community, provides authentication or security functionality.